The greatest enemy of knowledge in not ignorance, it is the illusion of knowledge.

 SLJ's Recommended Steps for Evaluating Truthfulness of News:

 Respected professional journalists and major news outlets are not immune to bias or deadline pressures.
 An article may tell just part of a larger story.
 Taken out of context it could be misleading.
-New media report breaking stories before full facts are known.
+The media reports breaking stories before full facts are known.
 Always search for updates.

 News sources include opinion pieces, commentary, editorials and advertisements that may look like news articles.
 Be aware of whether the information it is fact or opinion.
 Traditional news sources are to various degrees either right or left leaning.
 While some admit their bias, others do not.